cedadev/cis/doc/maintenance_and_development.rst

 4. Install this onto the release virtual environment: this is at ``/group_workspaces/jasmin/cis/cis_dev_venv``.
 So activate the venv, upload the tarball somewhere on the GWS and then do ``pip install <LOCATION_OF_TARBALL>``.

-5. Create an anaconda build  - see below.
+5. Create an anaconda build on each platform (OS X, Linux and Windows) - see below.

 6. Request Phil Kershaw upload the tarball to PyPi.
 (Optional)